fasrc/slurm-scripts/README.md

 * reset.sh: Can be used to IPMI reset nodes in a specific state
 * suspend.sh: Can be used to update or modify jobs that meet specific criteria
 * doit: Used to submit dummy jobs for populating XDMod once a month
+* check-rsyncdryrun-paths.sh: Used for checking if a path exists in an input file provided as a command line argument.
+And, perform rsync --dry-run on that path.
+The input file must contain absolute paths with no header
+* purge-checked-paths.sbatch: Used for submitting a batch job for checking if a path exists in an input file provided as a command line argument.
+And, delete that path using the rsync command.
+The input file must contain absolute paths with no header

 ### prunedb